 Hi!
-My name is Gijs, and I joined Xomnia as the first Machine Learning Engineer as part of the Machine Learning Engineering Development Program.
+My name is Gijs, and I joined Xomnia as the first Machine Learning Engineer as part of the Machine Learning Engineering Development Program (now known as the Data and ML Engineering Program).
 In this blog I’d like to tell you more about this program and my experiences with it so far.

-The MLE Development Program is meant for data scientists, data engineers and machine learning engineers with at least one year of relevant working experience who are looking to further develop themselves in both the science and engineering aspects of the data profession.
+The Data and ML Engineering Program (previously know as the MLE Development Program), is meant for data scientists, data engineers and machine learning engineers with at least one year of relevant working experience who are looking to further develop themselves in both the science and engineering aspects of the data profession.

 Data science and data engineering are strongly interwoven in a lot of data projects, so companies are looking more and more for machine learning engineers that are able to solve data challenges from start to finish.
 By following this program, you can make up for the skills you think you currently still need to work on to become a full-fledged machine learning engineer.
 Before I go into more details about the program, let me first introduce myself...